MP Estate Planning UK

 Periodic and exit charges trustees must watch

-Once death benefits are held in relevant property, trustees face two main IHT-style charges.
+Once death benefits are held as relevant property inside a discretionary trust, trustees face two main IHT charges.

-• Exit charges: apply when capital leaves the settlement and are based on the proportional liability since the last charge.
+• Exit charges: apply when capital leaves the trust between ten-year anniversaries and are calculated proportionally based on the time elapsed since the last periodic charge.
+These are typically modest — often less than 1% of the value distributed.

 Ten-year anniversaries and scheme join dates

-Crucially, the reference date for a ten‑year charge can link back to when the member joined a trust‑based scheme, not just when trustees received funds.
-That quirky rule can move an anniversary earlier and change charge calculations.
+Crucially, the reference date for a ten-year charge can link back to when the member joined a trust-based pension scheme, not simply when trustees received the death benefit funds.
+This quirk of the rules can bring an anniversary date forward significantly and alter the charge calculations — potentially catching trustees off guard if they haven’t checked the original scheme dates.

 Multiple arrangements, multiple nil-rate bands

-Having several schemes may create separate settlements and separate nil‑rate bands.
-Consolidation can reduce the number of settlements and so alter how many nil‑rate bands apply.
-Trustees must check historic transfers and start dates before acting.
+Having several pension schemes may create separate settlements, each potentially with its own nil-rate band allocation.
+Consolidation can reduce the number of settlements and alter how many nil-rate bands are available.
+Trustees must check historic transfers, scheme start dates and any previous chargeable lifetime transfers before acting — getting this wrong can mean an unexpected IHT bill.

 IssueWhat trustees should gatherPractical effect